dbt-labs/docs.getdbt.com/website/docs/community/contributing/contributing-coding.md

 #### Sample contributions

-- Check out t[his issue](https://github.com/dbt-labs/dbt-core/issues/3612) about improving error messages and [the PR that the community contributed to fix it](https://github.com/dbt-labs/dbt-core/pull/3703).
+- Check out [this issue](https://github.com/dbt-labs/dbt-core/issues/3612) about improving error messages and [the PR that the community contributed to fix it](https://github.com/dbt-labs/dbt-core/pull/3703).
 - From the above issue [another issue was generated](https://github.com/dbt-labs/dbt-bigquery/issues/202) to change not just the error message, but improve the behavior.
 This is the virtuous cycle of open source community development!
 Bit by bit we, the community, craft the tool to better fit our needs.

 #### Get Started

-- Read the dbt Core [contribution guide](https://github.com/dbt-labs/dbt-core/blob/main/CONTRIBUTING.md) and the [OSS Expectations](https://docs.getdbt.com/docs/contributing/oss-expectations) — these will give you a good sense of the expectations for contributors on dbt Labs-supported OSS projects.
+- Read the dbt Core [contribution guide](https://github.com/dbt-labs/dbt-core/blob/main/CONTRIBUTING.md) and the [Open Source Software Expectations](https://docs.getdbt.com/docs/contributing/oss-expectations).
 - If contributing to dbt Core, find an issue labeled “[good first issue](https://github.com/dbt-labs/dbt-core/issues?q=is%3Aopen+is%3Aissue+label%3Agood_first_issue)”, or look for similar labels on other repositories.
 If in doubt, also feel free to ask the maintainers for a good first issue, they’ll be excited to welcome you!

 #### Need help?